-One might have noticed that the analysis developed above is incompatible with the Revised Visser's Generalization (RVG) in (103).
+Note that the analysis of implicit (logophoric) control developed in the preceding section is incompatible with the Revised Visser's Generalization (RVG) in (101), that was formulated in van Urk (2013).

-(103) Revised Visser's Generalization (RVG; van Urk 2013: 172, (12)) Obligatory control by an implicit subject is impossible iff an overt DP agrees with T.
+(101) Revised Visser's Generalization (RVG; van Urk 2013: 172, (12)) Obligatory control by an implicit subject is impossible iff an overt DP agrees with T.

-Recall from the introduction that (103) was intended to capture the following contrast (where IA stands for the implicit external argument of the passivized matrix verb):
+Recall from the introduction that (101) was intended to capture the following contrast (where IA stands for the implicit external argument of the passivized matrix verb):

-(104) a.
+(102) a.
 Bill was IA_i promised [PRO_i to attend the workshop]. b.
 It was IA_i decided [PRO_i to attend the workshop].

 Adopting Landau's (2000 et seq.)
-Agree model, Van Urk argues that in (104a), the nominative DP Bill agrees with T and therefore blocks an Agree relation between T and the syntactically represented implicit argument IA.
-This Agree relation between an argument and a functional matrix head, however, is what mediates the control relation, correctly predicting implicit control in (104a) to be unavailable.
-In (104b), by contrast, van Urk assumes that the implicit argument can agree with T - and thereby function as controller - because it is a pure expletive which even lacks φ -features and, thus, does not enter an Agree-relation with T. Since under our analysis of (104b) it is a cataphoric pronoun fully specified for φ -features, it should agree with T just as Bill does in (104a), and thus, given (103), block implicit control - contrary to fact.
+Agree model, Van Urk argues that in (102a), the nominative DP Bill agrees with T and therefore blocks an Agree relation between T and the syntactically represented implicit argument IA.
+This Agree relation between an argument and a functional matrix head, however, is what mediates the control relation, correctly predicting implicit control in (102a) to be unavailable.
+In (102b), by contrast, van Urk assumes that the implicit argument can agree with T - and thereby function as controller - because it is a pure expletive which even lacks φ -features and, thus, does not enter an Agree-relation with T.